Glass Fusing, Slumping and Kiln Formed Work

 A brief introduction to the theory of glass fusing will be given and firing schedules and temperatures for each project will be explained.

-All learners are supported by the tutor throughout each project and furthermore, you will get the opportunity to develop your skills according to your own specific needs and interest.
+All students are supported by expert tutor Shirley Eccles throughout each project and furthermore, you will get the opportunity to develop your skills according to your own specific needs and interest.

 Teaching methods include: